FIXTradingCommunity/fixatdl-specification/v1-1-STANDARD/FIXatdl.md

 the custom FIX tags of the order message.
 In order for this to be accomplished FIXatdl provides a means for relating controls to parameters, mainly, the parameterRef attribute of the Control element.
-This attribute is set to the value of a Parameter‟s name attribute, thus providing a binding between the two.
+This attribute is set to the value of a Parameter's name attribute, thus providing a binding between the two.

 Bindings of controls to parameters may be either one-to-one, where one